tdv/go-care/examples/greeter/README.md

 In this case  nothing interesting.
 Everything is predicted.

 # Note
 All cases have been considered with similar params.
-If we use different params, there will be the similar results like above, but different for each param-set because that the key for a response is the hash of the request (of all params)
+If we use different params, there will be the similar results like above, but different for each param-set because a key of the response is the hash of the request (of all params)

 ## In additional
-The server's key '-with-reflection' might be used for discovering all services and methods via grpc_cli at least like in the example below
+The server's key '-with-reflection' might be used for discovering all services and methods via grpc_cli at least like below
 ```bash
 …out$grpc_cli ls localhost:55555
 api.GreeterService